michaelwang110/capstone-project-cs3900/README.md

 # AssemblyGang
-Private repository of COMP3900 team - Assembly Gang!
+COMP3900 team - Assembly Gang!

-Group Members:

-Farhan Ghazi (z5199861)
-Michael Papantoniou (z5164398)
-Tim Huang (z5020441)
-Michael Wang (z5016071)
+Implemented the Frontend and Backend for a Book Recommendation website similar to Goodreads.

+Received a HD score of 89 for this project.